Cyclamen-Black Root Rot

 See:

-Note Aboveground symptoms include stunted plants with distorted leaves that have yellowing along the margins.
+Note This fungal root disease is widely distributed being reported from at least 30 plant families, including many ornamental plants.
+The pathogen forms thick-walled chlamydospores, which can survive several years in soil.
+Aboveground symptoms include stunted plants with distorted leaves that have yellowing along the margins.
 Initially, roots or portions of roots are brown, then develop flat, black root lesions with the formation of chlamydospores on the root surface and in the root cortex.
 If a susceptible plant dies in a container and the container is not thoroughly cleaned before being used for another susceptible crop, the subsequent plant may become infected as well.
+Ruthless sanitation and proper environmental controls are necessary for successful disease management.
+Fungicides will not compensate for poor sanitation or environmental controls.

 References Keller, J. R. and Potter, H. S. 1954.
 Thielaviopsis associated with root rot of some ornamental plants.
 Plant Disease Reporter, 38:354-355.